digitalrebar/provision/doc/cli/drpcli_subnets_create.rst

 Synopsis
 --------

-As a useful shortcut, you can pass '-' to indicate that the JSON should be read from stdin.
+As a useful shortcut, pass '-' to indicate that the JSON should be read from stdin.

 In either case, for the Machine, BootEnv, User, and Profile objects, a